MBrede/r_thesis_tools/README.md

 # r_thesis_tools
-A german description of usefull functionalities of R for thesis and result formatting
+A german script describing usefull functionalities of R for thesis and result formatting.

+The complete rendered script can be found under [this](https://mbrede.github.io/r_thesis_tools/quarto/) address.